 - Similarly, Tsaritsyn became Stalingrad and after de-Stalinization in 1961 became Volgograd, though there is a civic movement to restore the Stalingrad name.
 This has nothing to do with a liking of Stalin and everything to do with the WWII battle fought there, which the citizens are quite proud of.

-- Yekaterinburg was known as Sverdlovsk between 1924 and 1991, the oblast retaining that name.
-When it featured in Airwolf under the then-current name, Silent Hunter had to reach for his atlas- and go to the index.
+- Yekaterinburg was known as Sverdlovsk between 1924 and 1991, the oblast retaining that name, which 80s show Airwolf, uses.

-- Tsarskoye Selo ("Village of the Tsar") became and remains "Pushkin", after the great Russian poet.
+- Tsarskoye Selo ("Village of the Tsar") became and remains "Pushkin", after the great Russian poet, who went to school at the local lyceum.

-- The main city of western Ukraine: Lemberg -> Lwów -> Львов (L'vov, the Russian form) or Львів (L'viv, the Ukrainian form) within less than ninety years.
+- The main city of western Ukraine: Lemberg (the German form, official under Austria-Hungary)-> Lwów (the Polish form, official when it was part of Poland) -> Львов (L'vov, the Russian form, official under the Soviet Union) or Львів (L'viv, the Ukrainian form, official today) within less than ninety years.
+And then there was the pre-Austrian official Latin form Leopolis.

 - The spelling of the capital of Ukraine (Kiev or Kyiv) is also a Flame War issue.

-- Ukraine is often referred to in older sources as "the Ukraine".
-This mirrors a similar dispute in Russian and Ukrainian over which preposition should be used - Slavic languages have two words that both roughly translate to "in" but have subtly different meanings, and for historical reasons Ukraine tends to be referred to by the one that usually connotes a region within a country rather than a country in its own right.
-This quite closely mirrors the semantic issues around the use of "the" in English.
+- Before independence, Ukraine usually was referred to "the Ukraine" in English, but now this is considered non-standard.
+This is apparently based on a dispute in Russian and Ukrainian over which preposition should be used - Slavic languages have two words that both roughly translate to "in" but have subtly different meanings, and for historical reasons Ukraine tends to be referred to by the one that usually connotes a region within a country rather than a country in its own right — even though the use or non-use of "the" with the name of a country or region in English does not actually show a clear-cut correlation: the Netherlands, the Czech Republic, the Philippines and the Maldives are independent nations, as was the Soviet Union, while e. g.
+Siberia, Normandy, New England, Kansas, Glamorgan, Wessex, Saxony and Queensland are not.

 - Breslau -> Wroclaw